 Autistics and Allies against ABA and PBS Ireland (4,450 likes)

 Autistics Worldwide (12,314 members)

-ABA Leaks (32,752 likes) a page that discloses a unique timeline of its investigations of the ABA industry up to current day
+ABA Leaks (32,176 likes) a unique timeline of its investigations of the ABA industry up to current day

 Autistic Self Advocacy Network (ASAN)

 ASAN is one of the the worlds largest organisations run and led by autistic people.

 ASAN is in the process of developing a series of resources for autistic people to widen current US providers and health plans coverage of autism-related services.
 These services can include developmental approaches regarding social communication, sensory integration, emotional regulation, and adaptive skills.
 More can be read here.

 ASAN state that “Until now, much advocacy for coverage of “autism interventions” has focused on purely behavioral approaches, like Applied Behavioral Analysis (ABA).
 These interventions can be inappropriate or even harmful, and exclusive focus on coverage for behavioral interventions can result in limited access to evidence-based and emerging models that focus on improving relationships, communication skills, and development of skills that are meaningful to individuals’ quality of life.”